shubham-bhatt/Text-Analytics/README.md

 # Text-Analytics
-I have added my internship work on this repo
+I have added my text-analytics work on this repo